kouamdestin/Teach-AR/README.md

 # Welcome to the Teach'AR repository!
-This repository holds the source code for a captivating and interactive Augmented Reality (AR) app developed using Unity, designed to foster an engaging learning experience for users.
+This repository holds the source code for a captivating and interactive Augmented Reality (AR) app designed to foster an engaging learning experience for users.

 # About Teach'AR
 Teach’AR is a smartphone application that uses augmented and mixed reality (AR/MR) to help you learn new or complex concepts Visually and interactively.
 3D models and animations are overlaid onto the real world through a smartphone camera, helping learners visualize complex concepts and improve information retention.Teach’AR aims to significantly enhance the academic performance of learners in Africa.
 The app also has inclusive lessons such as the sign language tutor with exact gestures to help users learn sign language.
 Whether you’re a student, teacher, or self-learner, teach’AR provides an engaging and visual learning experience.